bela127/wedance/README.md

 Building features requires a lot of communication, but we'd love to have your help with this too!
 Features tend to be subjective and might spur some debate.
 Be sure to create an issue for new features before getting started!
 If your feature involves design changes, including design mockups can be very helpful.
 As always, when in doubt, ask!

 ### How to contribute
+What should you keep in mind when contributing?

 We'd love to see your pull requests, even if it's just to fix a typo!

 However, any significant improvement should be associated to an existing feature request or bug report.

 #### Getting started
+For contributing code you should follow these steps:

 - Setup project locally (see Installation Guide).
 - Make changes to code.